Port of Holyhead: History

 In 1916, a naval base was created and the Irish Sea Hunting Flotilla was established later in the First World War to combat U-boats operating in the Irish Sea.
 During the 1930s, a trade war with the newly established Irish Free State had an adverse effect on the level of use of the port, which caused widespread unemployment in the town of Holyhead.
 During the Second World War, however, the Royal Dutch Navy began using the port as a base.
 In June 1939, the Royal Navy submarine sank during sea trials in Liverpool Bay, and it was subsequently brought to the harbour at Holyhead after being beached at Traeth Bychan.
 It remained at Holyhead in dry dock while the contents were removed; fourteen of the 99 victims were buried locally.
 A new container port opened at Holyhead in 1970, the container service between Holyhead and Dublin having begun two years earlier.
 Major changes were made to the port facilities, and the station hotel was demolished in 1978.
 Bigger ferry vessels came into use, and the Stena Lynx 1 catamaran began services in the early 1990s.

 In the late 20th century, the port was owned by Sealink (later Stena Sealink), a ferry company which ran a fast ferry from the Admiralty Pier and slower ferries from an alternative berth.
 The Irish ferry company B&I also operated ferries to and from Ireland from the port of Holyhead.
 B&I took Sealink to court in 1992 for imposing less favourable conditions on its competitor when using the port.
 In the following year, another company, Sea Containers Ltd, took legal action against Sealink Ports on similar grounds.
 Stena Line discontinued its fast ferry service in 2015, leaving Irish Ferries operating the fastest service between Holyhead and Dublin.

-On 6 and 7 December 2024, port infrastructure was damaged when two ferries collided with a berth.
-This occurred during Storm Darragh, and the port was rendered unusable causing disruption to traffic between Britain and Ireland.
-It did not reopen until 16 January 2025, when one of the two berths was brought back into use.
+On 6 and 7 December 2024, during Storm Darragh, port infrastructure was damaged: two ferries collided with a berth, and the port was rendered unusable.
+This caused disruption to traffic between Britain and Ireland, and the port did not reopen until 16 January 2025, when one of the two berths was brought back into use.
 It had been due to fully reopen on 1 July 2025, but this was postponed to 19 July 2025.